guilhermesilveira/generativemagic/README.md

 ## How can a computer create magic?

 Elmsley and other magicians deduced formulas to create amazing effects.
+Pit Hartling, Seth Raphael and others used computers to co-design effects.
 Now we can discover, combine and generate infinite possibilities with generative magic.

 Computers can aid in the creation process of magic in several ways.
 This project aims but is not limited to the following topics:

-- a new effect can be created
+- a new effect can be created (constraint programming, machine learning etc)
 - a new effect can be suggested to improve an existing routine
 - generate new magical movements, routines and acts
 - suggest impromptu effects